japila-books/apache-spark-internals/docs/tools/SparkSubmitCommandBuilder.md

 boolean handleUnknown(String opt)
 ----

-If `allowsMixedArguments` is enabled, `handleUnknown` simply adds the input `opt` to `appArgs` and allows for further link:spark-submit-SparkSubmitOptionParser.adoc#parse[parsing of the argument list].
+If `allowsMixedArguments` is enabled, `handleUnknown` simply adds the input `opt` to `appArgs` and allows for further spark-submit-SparkSubmitOptionParser.md#parse[parsing of the argument list].

 CAUTION: FIXME Where's `allowsMixedArguments` enabled?

-If `isExample` is enabled, `handleUnknown` sets `mainClass` to be `org.apache.spark.examples.[opt]` (unless the input `opt` has already the package prefix) and stops further link:spark-submit-SparkSubmitOptionParser.adoc#parse[parsing of the argument list].
+If `isExample` is enabled, `handleUnknown` sets `mainClass` to be `org.apache.spark.examples.[opt]` (unless the input `opt` has already the package prefix) and stops further spark-submit-SparkSubmitOptionParser.md#parse[parsing of the argument list].

 CAUTION: FIXME Where's `isExample` enabled?

-Otherwise, `handleUnknown` sets `appResource` and stops further link:spark-submit-SparkSubmitOptionParser.adoc#parse[parsing of the argument list].
+Otherwise, `handleUnknown` sets `appResource` and stops further spark-submit-SparkSubmitOptionParser.md#parse[parsing of the argument list].

 ==== [[OptionParser-handleExtraArgs]] OptionParser's `handleExtraArgs` Method